Wangyawencome/Cross-lingual-sentiment-analysis/Cross-lingual-sentiment-analysis/README.md

-# Bridging Resource Gaps in Cross-Lingual Sentiment Analysis
-**Adaptive Self-Alignment with Data Augmentation and Transfer Learning**

 This repository contains the code and resources for the paper:
 **"Bridging Resource Gaps in Cross-Lingual Sentiment Analysis: Adaptive Self-Alignment with Data Augmentation and Transfer Learning"**